MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Drag & Drop to insert snippets

-You can use Drag & Drop to read data from LakeHouse explorer conveniently, multiple file types are supported here, you can operate on text files, tables, images, etc. You can either drop to an existing cell or to a new cell, notebook generates the code snippet accordingly to preview the data.
+You can use drag & drop to read data from Lakehouse explorer conveniently.
+Multiple file types are supported here, you can operate on text files, tables, images, etc. You can either drop to an existing cell or to a new cell.
+The notebook generates the code snippet accordingly to preview the data.

 :::image type="content" source="media\author-execute-notebook\test-drag-and-drop.png" alt-text="Screenshot showing an empty cell." lightbox="media\author-execute-notebook\test-drag-and-drop.png":::

 ![Animated GIF of drag and drop to insert snippets.](media/author-execute-notebook/drag-drop-insert-snippet.gif)

-### Drag & Drop to insert images
+### Drag & drop to insert images

-You can use Drag & Drop to insert images from browser/local computer to a markdown cell conveniently.
+You can use drag & drop to insert images from your browser or local computer to a markdown cell conveniently.

 :::image type="content" source="media\author-execute-notebook\drag-and-drop-image.png" alt-text="Screenshot showing a markdown cell." lightbox="media\author-execute-notebook\drag-and-drop-image.png":::